Creating a More Stable Community, One Family at a Time

 Thanks to enthusiastic local support, The Lamb House can offer furniture, and household items to the resident families for their new homes.

-Located in the Cherryfield Historic District, The Lamb House is listed on the National Historical Registry as the Jerimiah Burnham homestead.
+Located in the Cherryfield Historic District, The Lamb House is listed on the National Historic Registry as the Jerimiah Burnham homestead.

 Since 2015, The Lamb House has provided temporary shelter to 37 people in 10 families.